sgorgun/book-store-catalog/README.md

     * To remove the code duplication, use the constructor chaining approach.
 * Instance Methods
     * The class must have the `GetPublicationDateString` method that must return the `published` date as a string - "November, 1966".
-    * The class must override `ToString` method to return the string representation of an object - "Complete Stories and Poems of Edgar Allan Poe by Edgar Allan Poe".
+    * The class must have `ToString` method to return the string representation of an object - "Complete Stories and Poems of Edgar Allan Poe by Edgar Allan Poe".

 ### BookStoreItem Class